Enrol at Our School

 As the child begins school, the parent/caregivers will be asked for payment of the term fees (see document below).
 This can be paid through internet banking or the school office.

-Compulsory Attendance Dues Charges - Parent and Caregiver Responsibilities
+Compulsory Attendance Dues - Parent and Caregiver Responsibilities

-Attendance Dues are a compulsory payment under the terms of the Education and Training Act 2020 and a condition of enrolment at St Mary’s Catholic School Ellerslie.
-Attendance Dues are charged for all students who attend Catholic Schools in New Zealand.
+Attendance Dues are a compulsory payment under the terms of the Education and Training Act 2020 (Act) and are a condition of enrolment.
+Attendance Dues are charged for all students who attend Catholic integrated schools in New Zealand.

 Attendance Dues are collected on behalf of the school’s Proprietor, the Roman Catholic Bishop of Auckland.
 The Attendance Dues are forwarded to Auckland Common Fund Limited, a company established by the proprietors of Catholic Integrated Schools in the Diocese of Auckland responsible for the collection of Attendance Dues.

-At the time you enrol your child at a Catholic School, you are required to sign an agreement which states you accept that you will pay the Attendance Dues and that you understand that payment is a condition of enrolment and the continuing attendance of students at the school.
+At the time you enrol your child at a Catholic School, you are required to sign an agreement stating that you accept that you will pay the Attendance Dues and that you understand that payment of the Attendance Dues is a condition of enrolment and the continuing attendance of students at the school.
 Attendance Dues are not a donation, and they are not tax deductible.

 Failure to pay the Attendance Dues may put your child’s place at the school at risk.

-Any civil agreements between parents do not take precedence over the legal agreement signed at the time of enrolment.
+Any civil agreements between parents/caregivers do not take precedence over the signed legal agreement.

 Attendance Dues Financial Assistance